MackTay/odin-form/README.md

 # odin-form
-A beginner form to make use of the skills learned in the intermediate HTML and CSS course.
+A beginner form to put the skills learned in the intermediate HTML and CSS course on display.